 Although the samples were small, users and providers reflected a wide range of circumstances.
 Users were mostly receiving high levels of homecare, and had usually been receiving services for a number of years.
 As such they represented considerable experience in using home care services.
-Overall it is reasonable to conclude that their views and experiences largely reflect those of users of home care services in the authority.
+Overall it is reasonable to conclude that their views and experiences largely reflect those of users of home care services in the four local authorities.

-Of the seven key aspects of quality; staff attitudes, reliability, and flexibility were of key concern to service users, identified most frequently when first asked about the aspects of service quality that was important to them.
+Of the seven key aspects of quality; reliability, staff attitudes, and continuity were of key concern to service users, identified most frequently when first asked about the aspects of service quality that was important to them.
+Flexibility was also fundamentally important to service users and it was cited almost as much as 'continuity'.